OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 Such pruning propagates through the whole topology.
 For example, the properties of a relationship template used in a requirement assignment of a node template which is not present are also not present.

+### Optimization

+The variability-resolved service template shall be optimized regarding minimal weight of node templates.
+The default weight of a node template is 1.
+Thus, per default, the service template is optimized regarding minimal number of node templates.
+The primary intention is to minimize the deployment complexity, but optimization could be also used, e.g., to minimize overall costs.
+The weight of a node template can be configured in its definition.

 ### Processing Errors